bgkillas/kalc/README.md

 - Type "xr=[min],[max]" to set the x range for graphing
 - Type "yr=[min],[max]" to set the y range for graphing
 - Type "zr=[min],[max]" to set the z range for graphing
-- Type ""debug" toggles displaying computation time in nanoseconds
+- Type "debug" toggles displaying computation time in nanoseconds
+- Type "_" to use the previous answer

 Trigonometric functions:
 - sin, cos, tan, asin, acos, atan